nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

 	ext_modules=[Extension('mysum', ['mysum.cpp'],), ...],
 )
 ```
+You might have to add *include* directories and libraries if your C++ extension depends on external packages.
 An example of a `setup.py` file can be found [here](https://raw.githubusercontent.com/pletzer/scatter/master/cext/setup.py).

-You might have to add *include* directories and libraries if your C++ extension depends on external packages.
 Calling `python setup.py build` will compile the code and produce a shared library, something like `mysum.cpython-36m-x86_64-linux-gnu.so`.

 The extension `.so` indicates that the above is a shared library (also called dynamic-link library or shared object).
-The advantage of creating a shared library over a static library is that in the former the Python interpreter needs not be be recompiled.
-The good news is that `setuptools` knows how to compile shared library.
+The advantage of creating a shared library over a static library is that in the former the Python interpreter needs not be recompiled.
+The good news is that `setuptools` knows how to compile shared library so you won't have to worry about the details.

 To call  `mysum` from Python we'll use the `ctypes` module:
 ```python
 import ctypes
 ```

-Because C/C++ is a strongly typed language and Python is not, we need to tell Python what the arguments are and make sure the Python variables we provide can be passed to the C/C++ routine safely.
+Because C/C++ is a strongly typed language and Python is not, we need to tell Python what the arguments are and make sure the Python variables we provide can be passed to the C/C++ function safely.

 The Python code to call the above `mysum` function is:
 ```python